wp-plugins/genesis-layout-extras/readme.txt

 == Upgrade Notice ==

+= 1.2 =
+Several changes - Bugfix regarding theme changes and Multisite installs.
+Updated help system to fit better into WordPress 3.3.
+Added Italian translation.
+Other minor tweaks and improvements.
+Also updated German translations and .pot file for all translators.

 = 1.1 =
 Several changes - Enhanced homepage and date archive settings, improved info, help and documentation texts (contextual help and plugin's readme.txt).